 Item 2.
-Affiliate taxpayer number
+Affiliate's Texas taxpayer number

 Enter the Texas taxpayer number that has been assigned to the affiliated entity by the Comptroller's office.
-If the affiliate does not have an assigned number, enter the FEIN.
+If the affiliate does not have an assigned number, enter the federal employer identification number (FEIN).
 If the affiliate does not have a separate FEIN, leave blank.